dcunited001/dcunited001.github.io/_posts/2019-02-21-disnormalization-the-21st-century-tower-of-babel.md

 #### Yes, I Just Made Up The Word "Infogeometric" ...

 > Moral consequentialism is a thing and neologisms can sometimes be a
-> justified necessary evil, especially when they save you eight
+> justified, necessary evil -- especially when they save you eight
 > characters.
 Information Geometry?
 No. I didn't make that up.
 It has
 > profound implications for artificial cognition and ontology.